 Please remember – they will lie to you to get your money!

 Permanent color consists of paraphenylene diamine (PPD) and ammonia; ammonia will dissipate when washed and is necessary to develop the dyes.
 Some people are sensitive to the ammonia and manufacturers have developed a different type of ammonia to develop the dye called MEA’s so they can call their color 'ammonia free'.
-It is NOT ammonia free, does not seem to cover the grey and fades rapidly with every washing.
+It is NOT ammonia free, does not seem to cover the grey as easily and fades rapidly with every washing.
 Permanent color permanently changes the hair but the color is not permanent.
-The directions for permanent color are wrong.
+The directions given for permanent color are wrong.
 It should never be 'pulled thru' or 'combed thru' the length of the hair as the ammonia will damage the already colored hair cuticle.

 So, what I have done is develop a method of formulating hair color that addresses your needs, does the least damage to the hair, uses less developer, encourages growth, covers the grey, leaves the hair shiny, does not fade and uses all types of hair coloring agents – mixed together.

 More natural in chemistry and appearance and the finest hair color on the planet!

 If you have any of these concerns about your color, give us the opportunity to consult with you at no charge.